A noble caravan, a pair of men. A prayer that spans the sky. A purer moment there has never been to pierce the sands of time.

 They were determined that Muhammad would not escape their hands, and at some point, they came to the conclusion that the only way they are going to prevent him, is to kill him.

 They appointed a strong man from each tribe of Quraysh, and plotted to assassinate the Prophet Muhammad.
-They asked them to stab the Prophet together as a group so that all tribes would be equally responsible for killing him.
+And they asked them to stab the Prophet together as a group so that all tribes would be equally responsible for killing him.

 The assassins gather around the Prophet’s house and they rush in to kill him.
 They reach his bed, throw off the blanket, and find that his cousin Ali stayed in his place.